“You can have it all. Just not all at once.”

 I ask this question of students in my classes: If we decided today that our goal was to run a marathon and then went out tomorrow and tried to run one, what would happen?
 Students respond with: (jokingly) “I would die,” or “I couldn’t do it.”
 How come?
 Because we might need training, running shoes, support, knowledge, experience and confidence—often this cannot be done overnight.
-But instead of giving up and thinking it’s impossible because the task is too big for which to prepare, it’s important to develop smaller steps or tasks that can be started and worked on immediately.
+An academic goal might be obtaining an A grade on a mid-term essay for a writing class.
+Small steps might include getting started, planning time for smaller tasks, researching, writing a draft, visiting a writing support service, having a friend proofread, revising.
+Instead of giving up and thinking it’s impossible because the task is too big for which to prepare, it’s important to develop smaller steps or tasks that can be started and worked on immediately.
 Once all of the small steps are completed, you’ll be on your way to accomplishing your big goals.

 What steps would you need to complete the following big goals?